Obbaron/ohpal/README.md

 ## Configuration

 Each project root directory contains a `config.toml` with paths and parameters.
-On first use, `setup_build.py` auto-detects the STL, parts CSV, and layer thickness, and writes a default config.
+On first use, `setup_build.py` autodetects the STL, parts CSV, and layer thickness, and writes a default config.
 You can edit it manually or review it in the GUI before loading.

 See the project root's `config.toml` for all available options.

 ## Where to next?

 - **Just want to see results** → download the compiled `.exe` from Releases
-- **Setting up environment** → run `setup.bat` / `setup.sh`, then `python launcher.py`
+- **Setting up environment** → run `setup.bat` / `setup.sh`, then `python app.py`
 - **Build has few, large, well-separated parts** → use `direct` assignment method in config
 - **Tuning DBSCAN for a new build** → run `python examples/tune_eps.py`, also see [docs/CLUSTERING.md](docs/CLUSTERING.md)
 - **Cache misbehaving / want to clear it** → [docs/CACHING.md](docs/CACHING.md)